opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/configure-by-dcterm-woh.md

 Due to the way a workflow evaluates operation `if` conditions as configuration properties are created, only new configuration properties can be used to modify the execution of subsequent operations.
-Also since an undefined property will be evaluted as `false` in practice the only useful value which can set is `true`.
+Also since an undefined property will be evaluated as `false` in practice the only useful value which can set is `true`.
 However operation `if` conditions can be negated though so it is possible to skip subsequent operations on matched `dcterm`  value.

 ## Operation Example